mmzhang7/Recipes-Project/README.md

   frameborder="0"
 ></iframe>

 The histogram shows the range of mean differences expected by chance under the null hypothesis that there is no real difference in ratings between the two groups.
 The red vertical line represents the observed difference of 0.011, which lies in the far-right tail of the distribution.
-This indicates that the observed difference is larger than most differences generated under the null hypothesis.
+This indicates that the observed difference is larger than most (in the case of this specific permutation test, all) differences generated under the null hypothesis.

 ### Framing a Prediction Problem

 We are addressing a regression problem to predict recipe cooking length.
 We chose to predict minutes of cooking length because it seems that there are a lot of possible factors that could influence it.
 For our baseline model, we plan to use the three features: the number of steps, number of ingredients and average rating.
-We will pply Linear Regression and evaluate the model using R², as it effectively measures how well the model explains the variance in cooking length, which is suitable for regression tasks.
+We will apply Linear Regression and evaluate the model using R², as it effectively measures how well the model explains the variance in cooking length, which is suitable for regression tasks.

 ### Baseline Model